National Professional Qualification for Headship

 - Fenland and East Cambridgeshire

-Please note that applications are now closed for the Spring 2018 intake of NPQH.
-To register your interest for the next intake, please click the button below.
+Applications are open for the Autumn 2018 intake of NPQH.
+To begin your application, please click the button below.

 Please note that the closing date for applications is Friday 8th June 2018.

 If you have any questions, please email us at firstname.lastname@example.org or call 01223 491690.